YARP: Young Adult Reading Program | Constitution

 - Individual titles will be included on the booklist, not author's entire works.

-- Books will have a copyright date of no more than five years prior to the publication of the list.
+- Books will have a copyright date of no more than three years prior to the publication of the list.

 - The books will be chosen on the basis of quality, suitability, and overall interest to SD teenagers, grades 6-12.